alexy4744/github-tutorial/README.md

 After we have copied the URL (HTTPS or SSH) for our remote repository, we can go back in to our terminal, and `cd` into our working directory if you are already not in it.

 To tell Git to connect to a remote, type `git remote add origin <URL>`, where \<URL> is the URL you copied...

+> `remote` basically means remote repository.
+  `add` tells Git to *add* a new remote for this local repository.
+  `origin` is the nickname we will refer to as the remote repository URL.
+This can be changed to be whatever you like.

 To check if our connection has been successfully added, type `git remote -v`, where the `-v` flag means *verbose*, which will show all of our remotes.